the-senior-dev/frontenddeepdive-pagination-bogdanned/README.md

 The Movie Page:
 - a variable to store the movie data: movieData

-Typings // the types of the data coming from the API:
+Typings -- the types of the data coming from the API
-- a variable to store the movie data: movieData

 In `MoviePage.tsx`:
 ```diff